freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 2. Let us know you are working on it by posting a comment on the issue.

-3. Follow the [Contribution Guidelines](#contribution-guidelines) to start working on the issue.
+3. Follow the instructions in this guide to start working on the issue.

 Remember to feel free to ask for help in our [Contributors](https://gitter.im/FreeCodeCamp/Contributors) Gitter room.